Franco-Flemish double-manual harpsichord,

 after the cleaning of the soundboard, but before stringing

 The wrestplank with both nuts had been replaced in the 'restoration' of the instrument by Roberto de Regina in Buenos Aires in 1971.
 This photograph shows the new wrestplank, nuts and the new leather-topped registers of the present restoration.
 Particular care was taken during the present restoration both with the lateral spacing of the register slots and the nut-pin spacings.
-Careful attention was also given to position the nuts so that the scalings of the instrument were based on simple numbers of the French pouce and gave normal string lengths for an eighteenth-century French harpsichord.
+Careful attention was also given to position the nuts so that the scalings of the instrument were based on simple numbers of the French pouce and gave normal string lengths typical of eighteenth-century harpsichord by Blanchet.

 Click here for a large plan view of the soundboard only.